ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/dbcAmplicons_commands.md

 ---

+**FYI**

-**FYI** dbcAmplicons screen can be used when you want to remove read contaminants.
+dbcAmplicons screen can be used when you want to remove read contaminants.
 Can be ran either before or after dbcAmplicons join.
 You provide a reference fasta file to screen and it will remove any reads that map to any sequence in that file.

 	dbcAmplicons screen -h

+dbcAmplicons extract can be used when you want to isolate sequencing reads from a specific taxonomic group for additional processing.

+		dbcAmplicons extract -h